FreshKernel/kraft-sync/README.md

 <summary id="q1">Why not use sync mods?</summary>
-There are some mods that are required to be installed on both the client and server-side and it will simply sync the mods when you join a server by downloading the mods a Minecraft server. while those mods work great, depending on your use case, you might use one of those mods or use this script
+There are some mods that are required to be installed on both the client and server-side and it will simply sync the mods when you join a server by downloading the mods a Minecraft server.

+While those mods work great, depending on your use case, you might use one of those mods or use this script.

 Some common issues encountered when using Minecraft mods that synchronize the mods include: